Susurrus/ECAN_dspic/CE127_ECAN_Crosswire/ReadMe.txt

         MPLAB IDE>>Project>>Build All

         f.
 Download the hex file into the device and run.

+        g.
+To confirm that transmission has occured, ecan1msgBuf & ecan2msgBuf should both contain two non-identical messages.
+           This program transmits a single message from each CAN to the other one.
+Messages received by ECAN1 end up in ecanBuffer, messages received by ecan2 end up in rx_ecan2message.

 6. Revision History :
 ---------------------
         10/05/2006 - Initial Release of the Code Example